 IV.
 Defeating exit strategies from the hollowed-out constitutional democracy

 Part VI.
-Conclusion
+Conclusions

 1. Constitutionalism does not necessarily have to be liberal